Michael Shackleford: Statistics and consulting

 After consulting with his wife, Shackleford left his job as an actuary to work on his websites, The Wizard of Odds and The Wizard of Vegas.
 He later sold the websites on September 19, 2014 for $2.35 million to LCB Network.

 In 2002, after moving to Las Vegas, he published a paper with rankings of slot machine payout percentages that were previously considered unavailable.
-The Time Out Las Vegas referred to the survey as groundbreaking.
+The Time Out Las Vegas referred to the survey as "groundbreaking".
 This paper was referenced by Palms Casino Resort to advertise their competitive payouts.

 Shackleford also analyzes new games for game developers and casinos.
 Clients include Hilton, Realtime Gaming, Playtech, and Shuffle Master.
 He is the author of Gambling 102: The Best Strategies for All Casino Games (Huntington Press, 2005).
 Previously, he was an adjunct professor of Casino Math at the University of Nevada, Las Vegas and a contributing editor to Casino Player magazine.

 Shackleford is periodically consulted on gambling issues outside of Nevada.
 In 2010, Pittsburgh Live requested a consult on whether the gaming companies in Pennsylvania would tighten their blackjack rules.

-Every year, professional gambler Max Rubin hosts the Blackjack Ball, an invitation-only event where a winner is given the title of “The Best Gambler in the World.”
+Every year, professional gambler Max Rubin hosts the Blackjack Ball, an invitation-only event where a winner is given the title of "The Best Gambler in the World".
 To win this title, participants are quizzed with gambling trivia and mathematical questions.
-They also face a second series of tests where their skills are put to the test (card counting, signaling, etc.).
-The 2011 winner was Michael Shackleford where he beat Anthony Curtis to take the title.
+They also face a second series of tests where their skills are put to the test (card counting, signaling, etc.) The 2011 winner was Michael Shackleford, who beat Anthony Curtis to take the title.